symfony/symfony-docs/guides/en/Doctrine/Overview.markdown

         user:     root
         password: null

-You can then access the connection from your controllers by getting the `database_connection` service:
+Access the connection from your controllers by getting the `database_connection` service:

     [php]